 Word-of-mouth through DAMA members, local professionals, and supportive vendors

 To this end, your chapter will want to consider how it presents itself to the public in online and print media.
-It is important to select the colors and logo to start presenting and promoting your brand at data events.
-You will need to create your DAMA Chapter logo in accordance with DAMA branding and prepare templates using your these.
+It is important to create a logo to start presenting and promoting your brand at data events.
+You will need to create your chapter logo in compliance with DAMA branding and prepare templates using your these.
+DAMA will share a logo template upon request.

-Your chapter may consider additional promotional material, such as small giveaways, apparel, banners, etc.
+Your chapter may consider additional promotional material, such as small giveaways, apparel, banners, etc. DAMA International will create brochures upon request that you can send to a printer.

-By-Laws
+By-Laws and other documentation

-Developing bylaws can be a daunting effort, so we have provided a few samples here.
-A couple of tips:
+Each chapter is required to have a formal set of bylaws.
+If the chapter has a web site, the bylaws must be posted.
+Developing bylaws does not have to be a daunting effort. here are is a sample and a couple of tips:

 Keep them simple and somewhat generic, as it can be difficult later to get a quorum of people together to update them.